awsdocs/aws-freertos-docs/doc_source/userguide/dev-test-versions-afr.md

 **Release notes**
 + Supports FreeRTOS 202011\.01\.
 For more information about what's included in the FreeRTOS 202011\.01 release, see the [CHANGELOG\.md](https://github.com/aws/amazon-freertos/blob/202011.01/CHANGELOG.md) file in GitHub\.
 + Fixed bug where 'RSA' was not a valid PKCS11 configuration option\.
-+ Fixed bug where Amazon S3 buckets aren’t cleaned up correctly after OTA tests\.
++ Fixed bug where Amazon S3 buckets aren't cleaned up correctly after OTA tests\.
 + Updates to support the new test cases inside of the FullMQTT test group\.

 **Test suite versions**